Vegetable Gardens & Community Gardens for Family Nutrition & Food Security: OL 303

 The classes are designed to be fun and interactive: you will not only be working with your community, you will be collaborating with colleagues from around the globe.

 Who should attend?
-Southern development and northern nonprofit students, field staff, grant writers, project managers, directors, and donor staff.
+Students, NGO field staff, grant writers, project managers, directors, and donor staff.

-Scientific Evidence on Community Gardens and Nutrition: What works?
+Scientific Evidence on Community Gardening and Nutrition: What works?

 Organize a Participatory Garden Nutrition Workshop.

 Take a Baseline Survey: Where is the community now nutritionally?
-Are they interested in community gardens?
+Are they interested in community gardening?

 Research best practices and solutions to special problems.